-From Table 1, it was shown that 78.8% of respondent agreed that closeness to supplier's influences supplier's transit time of delivery and as such enhancing just in time procurement in public institutions in Rivers State, while 66.7% of respondents agreed that adhering strictly to lead time process enhances just in

-Furthermore, the correlation value of the relationship between lead time and just in time procurement was examined is shown below:
+To what extent does lead time influence just in time procurement in public institutions in Rivers State?
+From Table 1, it was shown that 78.8% of respondent agreed that closeness to supplier's influences supplier's transit time of delivery and as such enhancing just in time procurement in public institutions in Rivers State, while 66.7% of respondents agreed that adhering strictly to lead time process enhances just in time procurement.
+Furthermore, 63.6% of respondents agreed that lead time reduction eliminates waste and thus enhances just in time procurement.